 Ms. Brewer was an NEO for the first time in fiscal 2013.
 Accordingly, as permitted by the SEC's rules, only information relating to Ms. Brewer's fiscal 2013 compensation is disclosed in the Summary Compensation and other compensation tables, the footnotes to those tables, and in the related discussions of the NEOs' compensation.
 Ms. Brewer was promoted to her current position in February 2012 and first became subject to Section 16 at that time.
 We generally grant equity awards to officers subject to Section 16 in January of each year, prior to the end of our fiscal year, and to all other eligible Associates after the beginning of the next fiscal year.
-Because of this timing, the amounts in the "Stock Awards" column above for Ms. Brewer include two annual equity awards: her annual award for fiscal 2013, granted in February 2012; and her annual award for fiscal 2013, granted in February 2012; and her annual award for fiscal 2013.
+Because of this timing, the amounts in the "Stock Awards" column above for Ms. Brewer include two annual equity awards: her annual award for fiscal 2013, granted in February 2012; and her annual award for fiscal 2014, granted in January 2013.